Graph-SCP: Accelerating Set Cover Problems with Graph Neural Networks: Introduction

-Traditional off-the-shelf solvers swiftly generate incumbent solutions, but may require additional time to reach optimality.
-In our comparative analysis, we examine the incumbent solutions generated by both Graph-SCP and Gurobi, revealing that the search space reduction component of Graph-SCP allows a traditional solver to find incumbent and finally, optimal solutions faster.
-Our \textbf{contributions} are as follows: \begin{itemize} \item We propose Graph-SCP, a non-end-to-end ML-based framework for finding a subproblem to a given SCP instance.
+Traditional solvers swiftly generate incumbent solutions, but require additional time to reach optimality.
+In our comparative analysis, we examine the incumbent solutions generated by both Graph-SCP and Gurobi, revealing that the reduction of the search space by Graph-SCP allows the solver to find incumbent and finally, optimal solutions faster.
+Our contributions are as follows: \begin{itemize} \item We propose Graph-SCP, a non-end-to-end ML-based framework for finding a subproblem to a given SCP instance.
 That subproblem is subsequently given to any traditional CO solver.
-Graph-SCP achieves the optimal objective value, while running up to 10x faster than conventional solvers. \item We provide insights into how features from alternative representations of an SCP instance can be used to improve Graph-SCP's search.
-Our findings show that features derived from a hypergraph representation of an SCP instance leads to the largest speedup. \item We present a comprehensive evaluation of Graph-SCP, encompassing SCP instances ranging across various densities, sizes, and costs (weighted vs.~unweighted), as well as instances from the OR Library \cite{beasley1990or}.
-We demonstrate Graph-SCP's ability to generalize across various problem characteristics.
-We compare against two benchmark state-of-the-art solvers: Gurobi \cite{gurobi} and SCIP \cite{10.1145/3585516}; and discuss how various modeling choices affect the performance of Graph-SCP. \end{itemize}
+Graph-SCP achieves the optimal objective value, while running up to 10x faster than conventional solvers. \item We provide insights into how features from alternative representations, such as a hypergraph representation of an SCP instance can be used to improve Graph-SCP's search.
+Our findings show that features derived from this hypergraph representation of the SCP instance lead to the largest speedup. \item We present a comprehensive evaluation of Graph-SCP, with SCP instances ranging across various densities, sizes, and costs (weighted vs.~unweighted), as well as instances from the OR Library \cite{beasley1990or}.
+We demonstrate Graph-SCP's ability to generalize across problem characteristics.
+We compare against two benchmark state-of-the-art solvers, Gurobi \cite{gurobi} and SCIP \cite{10.1145/3585516}, and discuss how various modeling choices affect the performance of Graph-SCP. \end{itemize}